pateldhruval872/Software_Development_Tools/README.md

 7. **Open the Project in VS Code**: Open the project directory in VS Code.

-8. **Set Python Interpreter**: In VS Code, set the Python interpreter to the one used by the virtual environment.
+8. **Set Python Interpreter**: In VS Code, set the Python interpreter to the one the virtual environment uses.

 ### Download the Data File
 Download the car advertisement dataset (vehicles_us.csv) or find your own dataset in CSV format.
 Place the dataset in the root directory of the project.